HousamKak/paper-calc-viewer/README.md

 The viewer can be wrapped with Electron or Tauri to create a desktop application that can register `.texhtml` files as a custom file type.

-## Use Cases
+## 💡 Use Cases

-- **Academic Papers**: Pair research papers with computational supplements
+- **📚 Academic Papers**: Pair research papers with computational supplements or interactive demos
-- **Educational Content**: Combine theoretical content with interactive examples
+- **🎓 Educational Content**: Combine theoretical PDFs with interactive examples and exercises
-- **Documentation**: Technical documentation with live calculators or demos
+- **📖 Technical Documentation**: Reference manuals alongside live code examples or API playgrounds
-- **Research Tools**: Share reproducible calculations alongside methodology
+- **🔬 Research Tools**: Share reproducible calculations with methodology papers
+- **📊 Data Analysis**: View reports side-by-side with interactive data visualizations
+- **🧮 Mathematical Content**: Math papers with live calculators and visualizations

 ## Browser Support